hybridgroup/gocv/README.md

 The GoCV package supports the latest releases of Go and OpenCV (v3.4) on Linux, OS X, and Windows.
 We intend to make the Go language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

-GoCV also supports the [Intel Computer Vision SDK](https://software.intel.com/en-us/cvsdk-devguide) using the Photography Vision Library (PVL).
-Check out the [PVL README](./pvl/README.md) for more info on how to use GoCV with the Intel CV SDK.
+GoCV also supports [Intel OpenVINO](https://software.intel.com/en-us/openvino-toolkit) by using the Photography Vision Library (PVL).
+Check out the [OpenVINO README](./openvino/pvl/README.md) for more info on how to use GoCV with the Intel OpenVINO toolkit.

 ## How to use